saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 10.0.1.2/32        *[OSPF/10] 00:00:05, metric 101
 ```

-Last thing is to verify load-balancing.
+The last thing we can do is verify load-balancing.
 Since there is only 1 link between `ios_xr_1` and `vmx1`, we check the routes towards a node in the network to which the devices have multiple equal cost paths.
 On the Cisco, we check the route towards `ios_xr_2`:

 ```
 RP/0/RP0/CPU0:ios_xr_1#show route 10.0.1.2